Skip to main content

 3.1.2 Voluntary Leave for Medical/Psychological Reasons

 Students or the university may initiate a voluntary leave or withdrawal from the university for up to two consecutive semesters for medical or psychological reasons.
-The request for a leave under this section must be approved by the Dean of Students, who may require supporting documentation of the student’s condition from an independent and objective health professional.
-In considering a request for a leave under this section, the Dean of Students may also consult with members of the university’s Behavioral Intervention Team (BIT) or other members of university administration.
+The request for a leave under this section must be approved by the dean of students, who may require supporting documentation of the student’s condition from an independent and objective health professional.
+In considering a request for a leave under this section, the dean of students may also consult with members of the university’s Conduct Assessment Response Evaluation (CARE) Team or other members of university administration.

-The BIT has authority to involuntarily withdraw a student from the university according to the procedures set forth below.
+The CARE Team has authority to place a student on an involuntarily leave of absence from the university according to the procedures set forth below.
 The involuntary withdrawal process is administrative in nature and does not follow formal rules of evidence typically applicable in judicial proceedings.
 A student may be subject to an involuntary leave or withdrawal if the student:

-Any member of the university community who has reason to believe that a student meets the above criteria may contact the Dean of Students or the BIT.
+Any member of the university community who has reason to believe that a student meets the above criteria may contact the dean of students or the CARE Team.
 All reports made pursuant to this policy will be handled in a confidential manner, to the extent possible, with information released to others on a need-to-know basis according to applicable federal and state laws and regulations.

 • the nature, duration, and severity of the risk of harm;